nrfconnect/sdk-nrf/samples/bootloader/README.rst

 .. include:: /includes/build_and_run.txt

 .. caution::
-   The NSIB should be included as a child image in a multi-image build, rather than being built stand-alone.
+   |NSIB| should be included as a child image in a multi-image build, rather than being built stand-alone.
    While it is technically possible to build the NSIB by itself and merge it into other application images, this process is not supported.
    To reduce the development time and potential issues with this route, let the existing |NCS| infrastructure for multi-image builds handle the integration.

+   The NSIB is automatically added as a child image when the :kconfig:option:`CONFIG_SECURE_BOOT` Kconfig option is set in the application.

 For building and running the NSIB with an application, see :ref:`ug_bootloader_adding_immutable`.